morganthomas/winning-arguments/winning-arguments.md

 Other possible counterexamples, so far as I'm aware, can be disposed of by thinking along similar lines.
 It looks to me like any appearance of a gamelike activity lacking rules is due to failure to look sufficiently broadly for rules governing the activity.
 In interpreting this statement, it should be understood that rules need not be inviolable to be rules.

 When speaking English, people usually follow rules of grammar.
 Sometimes people violate the rules of grammar they normally follow.
 Different English speakers sometimes follow different rules of grammar.
 For example, African American vernacular English (AAVE) has different rules of grammar than standard American English.
 "He be comin" is grammatically valid AAVE, but not grammatically valid standard American English.
-People sometimes follow different linguistic rules in different contexts, as for example when a black person speaks African American vernacular English (AAVE) with their family and standard American English at work.
+People sometimes follow different linguistic rules in different contexts, as for example when a black person speaks AAVE with their family and standard American English at work.
 Following different linguistic rules in different contexts is called "code-switching."

 Everybody has their own unique linguistic habits.
 Everybody pronounces words slightly differently, understands the meanings of words slightly differently, and so forth.
 Mostly these differences are too tiny to identify, but the fact that everybody differs slightly in how they produce and process language is illustrated for example by the fact that it is possible to identify people's voices and people's handwriting.
 Therefore one can say there are as many **idiolects** (variants specific to an individual) of a natural language as there are speakers of that language.